Cannabis in Washington (state)

-Washington State legalized cannabis 3 hours before Colorado.

 Legal history

 Prohibition

 Washington was among many states to criminalize cannabis in the 1920s.
 The Washington State Legislature passed House Bill 3 in 1923, which defined "cannabis americana" and "cannabis indica" as narcotic drugs.
 Possession was punishable by one to 10 years in prison.
 Nevertheless, enforcement of the law was rare, as cannabis use was not common in the state.
 In western states such as Washington, cannabis prohibition was largely motivated by the drug's association with the growing number of Mexican American immigrants.
 As racial and anti-immigrant tensions rose, newspapers published sensationalized stories of the drug causing Mexicans to go insane and commit violent crimes.

 After cannabis use became more common during the 1960s, the state began to relax its marijuana laws.
 In 1971, the state legislature reduced the crime of possession of 40 grams or less to a misdemeanor, and no longer considered the drug to be an "opiate" or "narcotic."
 However, marijuana remained a Schedule I drug under both the federal Controlled Substances Act of 1970 and Washington's own Controlled Substance Act of 1971, which deem the drug to have a "high potential for abuse" and "no currently accepted medical use."